mojotech/modernator-client-react/README.md

 The NPM packages aren't currently packaged and managed by Nix, so you'll have to install them the normal way via `npm install`. `npm start` will start the Webpack development server.
 Visit `localhost:3000` to see the application.

+# Deployment

+The current deployment situation is simply to copy the minified JS bundle onto an S3 bucket configured to be served as a static site.
+To deploy, you'll need the AWS CLI tools.
+See http://docs.aws.amazon.com/cli/latest/userguide/installing.html or, if you build this package in a nix-shell, they'll be available there.
+After that, set up the CLI tools with appropriate credentials and run `npm run sync`.
+Talk to the package maintainer about getting AWS credentials if you don't have them.

 # Dependencies